The Australian Centre for Financial Studies (ACFS) is a public-interest research centre within the Monash Business School.

 The work is mainly funded by external contributions though supplemented by support from Monash.

 In addition to our research, ACFS acts as a platform for collaboration by experts across academia, industry and government, and supports Australia as an international centre for finance practice, research and education.
-We do this through our major ongoing projects including Financial Integration in the Asia Pacific, the Australian Equities Database, the Melbourne Mercer Global Pension Index, the CSIRO-Melbourne Superannuation Research Cluster and Funding Australia’s Future, as well as through research and dialogue arranged with and through our stakeholder network.
+We do this through our major ongoing projects including Financial Integration in the Asia Pacific, the Australian Equities Database, the Melbourne Mercer Global Pension Index and Funding Australia’s Future, as well as through research and dialogue arranged with and through our stakeholder network.

 Our Mission, Vision, Code of Conduct, and History are as follows: